-The Canada Diabetes Care Devices Market is expected to reach more than USD 2.1 billion by 2026, at a CAGR of 6.3% during Forecast period (2021 - 2026).
+The Canada Diabetes Care Devices Market is expected to reach more than USD 2.1 billion by 2026, at a CAGR of 6.3% during the forecast period (2021 - 2026).
 Monitoring devices are anticipated to dominate the market during the forecast period, owing to the rising prevalence of diabetes and an increase in the number of device users in the country.
 There has been a significant rise in insulin delivery systems technology, from insulin injections to insulin pumps.
 Technological innovations and advances give many conveniences in measuring blood glucose levels.
-One such advancement in monitoring the blood glucose levels has established with continuous glucose monitoring devices.
+One such advancement in monitoring blood glucose levels has been established with continuous glucose monitoring devices.
 Therefore, the number of diabetic patients is expected to increase in the future.
 There is also a concern that diabetes might affect the youth, due to the sedentary lifestyle.
 This factor is expected to boost the adoption of continuous glucose monitoring devices.
 This factor, in turn, is expected to drive the growth of the market.

 In the Canada diabetes care devices market, the market studied is segmented into management and monitoring devices.
 The monitoring devices segment is further sub-segmented into blood glucose monitoring and continuous glucose monitoring.
 Similarly, the management devices segment is further sub-segmented into Insulin Pumps, Insulin Syringes, Insulin Disposable Pens, Insulin Cartridges in Reusable Pens, Insulin Jet Injectors.
 A holistic study of the market studied has been carried out by incorporating various factors, extending from country-specific demographic conditions and business cycles to market-specific microeconomic influences, which are required to analyze the future trends.